hoangduytran/blender-manual/manual/editors/python_console.rst

 ^^^^^^^^^^^^

 Clear All
-   Refreshes the console giving the view a fresh start.
+   Refreshes the console, giving the view a fresh start.
    Note that command history is not cleared.
 Clear Line :kbd:`Shift-Return`.
    Removes everything from the prompt line.